Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Delay Analysis

 \end{theorem}

 \begin{proof}

-Our analysis critically focuses on the \emph{slowdown period} of an application.
-In particular, we say an application is \emph{slowed down} at time $t$ if it has a \emph{backlogged} inference waiting for service.
-In other words, at any moment in the slowdown period, the application could have run more inferences if receiving more KV-blocks.
-Because slowdown delays the application completion, bounding the timespan of the slowdown periods is the key to analyzing the longest possible delay.
+Our analysis critically focuses on the \emph{slowdown period} of an agent.
+In particular, we say an agent is \emph{slowed down} at time $t$ if it has a \emph{backlogged} inference waiting for service.
+In other words, at any moment in the slowdown period, the agent could have run more inferences if receiving more KV-blocks.
+Because slowdown delays the agent completion, bounding the timespan of the slowdown periods is the key to analyzing the longest possible delay.

 For each app-$j$, we let $a_j$ be the arrival time of app-$j$.
 Depending on the number of available KV-blocks at time $a_j$, app-$j$ is either slowed down, or allocated a sufficient number of KV-blocks to run all inferences right after the arrival.
 In particular, we let $e_j$ be the time when the slowdown period of app-$j$ ends.
 We then have $a_j < e_j$ if app-$j$ experiences slowdown, and $a_j = e_j$ otherwise.
 In either case, after the slowdown period, app-$j$ runs all the backlogged inferences in parallel, and is guaranteed to complete after at most the maximal inference runtime, i.e.,